madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 :ref:`Section 6 <reei3-sec6>` presents a summary of preformance in the course of systematic experiments.
-A synopsis of the entire method, which does not involve any iterative calculations, is presented in the :ref:`Appendix <reei3-appendix1>`.
+A synopsis of the entire method, which does not involve any iterative calculations, is presented in the :ref:`Appendices <reei3-appendix1>`.

 Before getting into the heart of the matter, a warning must be given regarding some of the figures presented here (:numref:`reei-sin-exact-plot`, :numref:`reei-sin-nomega-plot`, :numref:`reei-sin-int-plot`, :numref:`reei-sin-saw-plot`, :numref:`reei-sin-final-plot`).
 They serve merely as illustrations of the procedures being described.
-To create them, we were obligated to fix on a particuar set of numerical data, which are not necessarily representative of the multitudes of possible cases.
+To create them, we were obligated to fix on a particuar numeroical data set, which is not necessarily representative of the multitudes of possible cases.
 Given these figures alone, it would be absurd to form any opinion of the method in question, favorable or otherwise.
-This is especially true as the example has been selected with data that exaggerate all the defects that are explained in the text, to allow for easy identification and unambiguous discussion.
+This is especially true as the example has been selected with data that exaggerate all the defects that are explained in the text, to allow for easy identification and unambiguous discussion of the important features.

-We see in :numref:`reei-sin-exact-data` that our "experimental" points are sparse, very irregularly distributed, and widely dispersed.
+We see in :numref:`reei-sin-exact-data` that our "experimental" points are sparse, non-uniformly distributed, and widely dispersed.
 One might suspect that this is not real experimental data, but rather a simulation obtained in the following way: An "exact" function is given, along with the coefficients :math:`a_e`, :math:`b_e`, :math:`c_e`, and :math:`\omega_e`, indicated in :numref:`reei-sin-exact-data`.
 The curve is plotted in :numref:`reei-sin-exact-plot` with a dashed line.
 The :math:`x_k` were selected